Primary Liver Cancer

 • Chronic hepatitis B infection (HBV)

-• Chronic hepatitis C infection (HCV) (this is the most important risk factor for liver cancer)
+• Chronic hepatitis C infection (HCV)

 • Cirrhosis